ExamDay/NeuralGREWT/README.md

 - [ ] Calculate Validity Tensor [ In Progress -- 10 days of computation time left to go on a GTX 1070 M as of 04/02/2021 ]
     - Signs from the first few checkpoints are looking very promising.
 Replacements known to largely preserve validity (such as pronouns with any other pronoun) are displaying markedly higher probability to the predictor.
 The trend is so striking that it is visible to the naked eye even before normalization.
-Feels like cheating a little bit, since I am trying to stick to a pre-registered method, but I couldn't help myself.
-I'll just have to be extra careful not to make any decisions based on this good news.
-Easiest way to ensure that is to just stick to the plan as written.
+Feels like cheating a little bit, since I am trying to stick to a pre-registered method, and peeking at the data while it's being processed can't be good for my objectivity.
+I did have to look at least once to make sure that the program was calculating what I meant it to, so I suppose it can't be helped that I went looking for patterns like these.
+I'll just have to be extra careful not to let this good news inform any of my future decisions.
+Best way to do that is to make as few of them as possible and stick closely to the plan as written.
 - [ ] T-SNE
 - [ ] PCA
 - [ ] Category Naming and Mapping